liminany/labs-templates-public-test/README.md

-# Azure Resource Manager QuickStart Templates
+# Azure Resource Manager QuickStart Templates.

 This repo contains all currently available Azure Resource Manager templates contributed by the community.
 A searchable template index is maintained at https://azure.microsoft.com/en-us/documentation/templates/.
 The following information is relevant to get started with contributing to this repository.